DannyM9021/cecs450/README.md

 - Potential factors: Age, Gender, Caffeine consumption, Alcohol consumption, Smoking status, Exercise frequency
 - Sleep quality metrics: Bedtime, Wakeup time, Sleep duration, Sleep efficiency, REM sleep percentage, Deep sleep percentage, Light sleep percentage, Awakenings

+The dataset is in csv format.
+The data is mostly clean except there are some empty cells in columns Awakenings, Caffeine consumption, Alcohol consumption and Exercise frequency.
+Since we want to visualize as much data as possible, we only remove the rows with empty fields when the columns are used.
+For example, we used `caffeine <- na.omit(caffeine)` to remove rows for caffeine consumptions graph.

 ### Sleep Health and Lifestyle Dataset
 The sleep health and lifestyle dataset was collected by a data science student at University of Moratuwa Kilinochchi in Sri Lanka - Laksika Tharmalingam.
 The dataset is updated by quarterly.
 It contains 13 columns, which can also be grouped in 3 categories: